 Caitriona settled back among the leather seats and pulled out the copy of Jack London’s Call of the Wild she was reading for a school assignment.
 She was struggling to get through the book, but had promised her mother she’d try harder in American Literature class.
 “Can we turn on the radio?”
 Caitriona begged.
 Some music was definitely in order.

 “No,” her mother replied firmly.

 Caitriona knew that tone all too well and knew her mother would hold to her word.
 Neither girl argued.
-“I want Danika fully focused on the road,” their mother explained.
+“I want Danika fully focused on the road,” she explained.
 “As it is, I’m probably not going to win any mother-of-the-year awards letting a newly licensed driver head out on a day like today.”
 Their mother adjusted the heater in the car so that more of the warm air was pointed to the back seat.
 Caitriona smiled.
-Their mother was like that. . . always giving of herself, trying to make sure her girls had everything.
+Their mother was like that… always giving of herself, trying to make sure her girls had everything.

 Their father had died when Caitriona was only 5.
 She barely remembered the man, but she often heard Danika and their mother conversing in low whispers late at night.
 Caitriona didn’t know why her mother and Danika were so closeted when it came to her father.
 Why couldn’t they talk about him?
 Maybe their mother wouldn’t be so lonely if they all talked about him and kept his memory alive.

 Danika put her blinker on and pulled into the traffic heading to the Interstate.
 It would take them about 20 minutes to get to their destination.
 Plenty of time to read a chapter (or at least a couple of tortuous pages) she thought disconsolately.

 Danika and her mother struck up a light-hearted conversation about Danika’s music and what her plans were after high school.
 Her sister was so talented; she was going to do big things.
 Of that, Caitriona was certain.